wyhinton/AwesomeHoudini/README.md

     - Volumes
        - [Pyro Shader for Redshit, ARnold, Renderman](https://sadjad.gumroad.com/l/PvjRz?recommended_by=search)
        - [Houdini-Plugin-for-Tensorflow-Smoke-Stylization](https://github.com/Ozeuth/Houdini-Plugin-for-Tensorflow-Smoke-Stylization) Tensorflow implementation of Style Transfer for Smoke Simulations.
 Created as part of ETH Zurich Student Summer Research Fellowship
+       - [Sparse Pyro Upres](https://drive.google.com/drive/folders/1H4Y0HNELDJ6lmHsM43eEI_lRgNuCEaxX) The sparse upres solver is a deeply modified sparse pyro that allow the user to quickly upres a smoke simulation from simple inputs

 - Tools/Extensions
   - [Womrhole Content Browser](https://wormholetools.gumroad.com/l/whbrowser) The Wormhole Content Browser is a custom UI for Houdini that enables quick browsing, previewing, and importing of content into Houdini.